-Macro-AST can be detected by multiple methods; the most common are precipitating the complexes of macroenzymes with PEG or simply storing the sample at 4ºC, which is convenient and economical, although there are two cases reported by Chtioui et al[14] in 2010 and Maan et al[15] in 2017 that showed no significant decrease in AST levels after one week of being stored at 4ºC.
+Macro-AST can be detected by multiple methods; the most common are precipitating the complexes of macroenzymes with PEG or simply storing the sample at 4ºC, which is convenient and economical, although two cases reported by Chtioui et al[14] in 2010 and Maan et al[15] in 2017 showed no significant decrease in AST levels after 1 wk of being stored at 4ºC.
 Ultracentrifugation and gel filtration chromatography, which constitute the standard reference method, require highly specialized chromatography, are complex and relatively expensive and are not available in most clinical laboratories.
 In the samples from our patient, we performed a precipitation technique with PEG to confirm the presence of macro-AST.
 After the patient’s serum was treated with PEG, immunoglobulins precipitated out, revealing the lower free AST concentration.
 PEG precipitation confirmed the presence of macro-AST with 96.4% polyethylene glycol precipitable activity, which was significantly greater than in the controls.

 Conclusion